HeeebsInc/AngiogramBlockageDetection/README.md

 - Using `cv2.morphologyEx`, I apply a convolution between each 3x3 block in the image with the ELLIPSE_MATRICS above matrix.

-- After convolving the image, we apply `cv2.findContours` with `cv2.RETR_EXTERNAL` which is an algorithm that detects changes in colors and percieves them as boundaries.
+- After convolving the image, we apply `cv2.findContours` with `cv2.RETR_EXTERNAL` which is an algorithm that detects changes in colors and perceives them as boundaries.
 In this case, every point where a black pixel is right next to a white pixel is processed as a boundary.
 This function will return an array of values, where the length of the array corresponds to each contours region.
 I parsed the array to only include contours with a minimum area of 70 pixels

 - In the image below, the contour regions are those drawn in black.
-Although the image looks similar to the ones in previous steps, the reason I did this is because the final step involves taking the euclidean distance of each point along the contours.
-This operation gave me the ability to store each (x,y) coordinate of the blood vessels
+Although the image looks similar to the ones in previous steps, the difference here is that I obtained (x,y) coordinates for each point around the blood vessels.
 <p align="center" width="100%">
     <img width="35%" src="readme-assets/steps/step8.jpg">
 </p>

-9) **Perform another round of thresholds to include only the contoured areas above**.
-After, conduct **dilation** to reduce the space between the contours
+9) ### **Perform another round of threshold and then dilate the image**.
-   1) The threshold used for this is..
-   2) Dilation is the process of ..
+- Given the images created in Step 8, I applied another threshold operation to create a binary image where every pixel is either 0 (black) or 255 (white)
+- Because I drew and filled each contour in black, I know that the blood vessels have a pixel value of 0
+- I apply a simple threshold algorithm that will turn every pure black pixel to 255, while converting any other pixel greater than 0 to 255.
+- **_Dilation_** (`cv2.dilate()`) Is the process of that increases the bright regions of the image.
+The process of dilation is as follows

+1) Create a kernel and scan the image with that kernel
+2) Within each overlapping block of the kernel and the original image, we replace the center pixel with that maximum value.
+3) If more than one iteration is passed, then you repeat this process for the remaining iterations.
+The more iterations you pass, the brighter the image will get.

+- As shown in the image below, performing dilation with `iterations = 2` on this image decreased the minimum distance between each contour point, allowing for better blockage estimation in the final step.
 <p align="center" width="100%">
     <img width="99%" src="readme-assets/steps/step9.jpg">
 </p>